2007 - 2021

 Research shows that being distracted when driving, such as by a mobile phone, increases the risk of a crash.
 Simply taking your eyes off the road for longer than two seconds, doubles the risk of a crash.
 A short lapse of concentration can have lifelong consequences.

 The Top 10 guide provides simple answers to many road rule questions, including how to indicate at a roundabout, when to use high-beam and fog lights, and when it is permitted to make a U-turn at traffic lights.
-The guide is also available at Service NSW and RMS registries.Road users more aware
+For example:

 The laws in NSW limit the amount of alcohol you can consume if you are driving a vehicle.
-It is illegal to drive, attempt to drive or instruct a learner while affected by drugs.
+It is illegal to drive, attempt to drive or instruct a learner while affected by drugs and or Alcohol.